filecoin-project/FIPs/FRCs/frc-verifiable-data-aggregation.md

 ## Product Considerations
 <!--All FIPs must contain a section that discusses the product implications/considerations relative to the proposed change.
 Include information that might be important for product discussion.
 A discussion on how the proposed change will enable better storage-related goods and services to be developed on Filecoin.
 FIP submissions missing the "Product Considerations" section will be rejected.
 An FIP cannot proceed to status "Final" without a Product Considerations discussion deemed sufficient by the reviewers.-->
 This FRC enables new deal capabilities in environment with aggregators.
-These new capabilities should allow for growth of contract driven data on-boarding by allowing contracts to utulise aggregator services.
+These new capabilities should allow for growth of contract driven data on-boarding by allowing contracts to utilise aggregator services.

 ## Implementation
 <!--The implementations must be completed before any core FIP is given status "Final", but it need not be completed before the FIP is accepted.
 While there is merit to the approach of reaching consensus on the specification and rationale before writing code, the principle of "rough consensus and running code" is still useful when it comes to resolving many discussions of API details.-->